danielmunro/dgse/content/glossary/api.md

     - { url: https://en.wikipedia.org/wiki/API, name: Wikipedia }
 ---

-1. Acronym.
-Application programming interface.
+Acronym: application programming interface.

-1. Concept.
-Something that provides functionality, which can be programmed against.

-1. A [library](#library), module, or service that can be integrated into code.
+A [library](#library), module, or service that can be integrated into code.